loomio/loomio-coop-handbook/membership.md

 * Approving major transactions (as defined in the Constitution)
 * Approving an amalgamation of the coop or appointing a liquidator
 * Approving Board recommendations on making a distribution to shareholding members
-* Give notice to the Board of a matter they want raised
+* Give notice to the directors of a matter they want raised in the Board

 **Distribution of surplus**